EdensHand/Moible_Term_Project/README.md

 ## Project Overview

 This project is a mobile application that integrates an Android app with Firebase for data storage, while a Python backend is used to access the stored data in the Firebase database.
 The app allows users to log in with a username and record directional swipes, then store the user's swiping data in a Firebase Realtime Database.
-The backend handles admin retreval of the swipe data by user and prints out the requested data in redable format to the console.
+The backend handles admin retrieval of the swipe data by user and prints out the requested data in readable format to the console.

 ---